gymrek-lab/personal-genomics-textbook/appendix/linear_algebra.md

-# Review of linear algebra concepts
+# Chapter A1.1: Review of linear algebra concepts